STAN Introduction

 • Simulated trajectory \(\neq\) true trajectory

-• Leapfrog first order approximataion
+• Leapfrog first order approximation

 • Hamiltonian departs from initial value